Investigation finds systemic abuse and misconduct within women's professional soccer - KESQ

 Riley denied the accusations in the report.
 CNN has not been able to reach Riley for comment.

-In the wake of that report, the NWSL commissioner resigned and the league called off all matches scheduled for that weekend.
+In the wake of that report, then-NWSL commissioner Lisa Baird resigned and the league called off all matches scheduled for that weekend.
 By the end of the year, half of the league’s teams had parted ways with their coaches after player complaints, the Yates report notes.

 Monday’s report states that sexual misconduct and abuse was far more widespread than just one coach or incident.